 Post-laminectomy syndrome, otherwise known as Failed Back Symptom, refers to pain that is either caused by or not relieved by back surgery.
 The cause is different in every patient and not always found.
 Sometimes scar tissue, bone, and soft tissue can press on spinal nerves and cause additional problems that were not present before the surgical procedure.
 The condition requiring back surgery may not have been reliably resolvable by surgical methods, or the surgery may not have been performed correctly.
+Post-laminectomy syndrome should not be confused with pain from the healing process after surgery, though it is often confused with normal post-surgical pain.
 Pain can vary depending on the patient, including:

 - Aching pain at the surgical site;